 James K. Polk State Historical Site is in Pineville, which, like Charlotte, is in Mecklenburg County, North Carolina.
 It's about 12 miles south, at 12031 Lancaster Highway.
 It's easier to reach without a car: The Number 20 bus can get you to within half a mile.

 Andrew Johnson was born in the State capital of Raleigh, 167 miles to the northeast.
-His birthplace was a log cabin (which didn't help him as much as it helped his predecessor, Abraham Lincoln) on the grounds of Casso's Inn, where his father worked, at Morgan Street and Fayetteville Street, across from the State House.
+His birthplace was a log cabin (which didn't help him as much as it helped Jackson, or Johnson's immediate predecessor, Abraham Lincoln) on the grounds of Casso's Inn, where his father worked, at Morgan Street and Fayetteville Street, across from the State House.
 It was moved to Mordecai Historic Park at 1 Mimosa Street, a mile north of downtown.
 Number 1 Bus.

 A few TV shows have been filmed in North Carolina, most notably Dawson's Creek in Wilmington.
 The Andy Griffith Show, of course, was set in the fictional North Carolina town of Mayberry and based on Griffith's hometown of Mount Airy, but was filmed in Southern California.